 Asthma Allergy Nordic requires that no substance present in the final product may be regarded as sensitizing.
 Note, that a substance is not considered to be present if the amount of the substance is below 0.1 ppm (0.00001%) in the final product.
-Also note, that the lower limit of interest does not apply to fragrances, since the ODT for fragrances often are below 0.1 ppm and therefore present for the purpose they serve inherently.
 To assess whether a substance is considered sensitising, the following is taken into consideration: